marceljsh/DaMi-FraudDetection-BPJS-CNN/README.md

 ### `📚 Business Understanding`
+The hospital plays a crucial role as a healthcare service provider for the community, with BPJS Kesehatan significantly impacting the quality of services provided.
+However, with the increasing utilization of BPJS Kesehatan, there is a risk of fraud that can harm various parties.
+Perpetrators of fraud can originate from BPJS Kesehatan participants, healthcare facility operators, healthcare service buyers, providers of drugs and medical equipment, as well as other involved parties.<br>

+To address this issue, an analysis of fraud prediction is necessary to identify the factors that can lead to fraud.
+This will enable us to formulate preventive measures and ensure sustainable business growth.

 ### `📑 Data Understanding`
 - **Describe data**: The dataset consists of 53 variables with a total of 200217 observations.
 The dataset description can be seen in the table below.